corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-For the time-window, we can set a time-window directly:
+For the time-window, you can set a time-window directly:

 {{< tabs name="tabs-22" >}}
 {{% tab name="kotlin" %}}